WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

     Will.deposit  # <bound method type.deposit of <class '__main__.Customer'>>
     Will.deposit()  # 'Depositing money!'

 __Static methods__ tells the method not to bind to an instance.
 For the example, the method would normally be a bound method, but the `@staticmethod` makes this into a regular function.
+When you see `@staticmethod`, it tells us that the method does not depend on the state of the object itself.

 __Class methods__ tells the method not to bind to an instance, but the `@classmethod` binds the method to a class.
 A class method is used to share among all the instances.